 How do I buy a grave?

-You may wish to purchase a grave at the time when you are organising funeral arrangements.
+You may wish to buy a grave at the time when you are organising funeral arrangements.
 Your funeral director will usually help you to make the necessary arrangements for buying a grave.
-Alternatively, you may wish to make your own arrangements either before or at the time of a funeral.
-You can organise this by contacting the Bereavement Services Office.
+You may wish to make your own arrangements, either before or at the time of a funeral.

 How long can I buy a grave for?

 In the cemeteries we manage, we offer several types of grave.
-The exclusive right of burial is sold for 50 years.
-These are known as 'purchased graves'.
+We sell the exclusive right of burial for 50 years, known as 'purchased graves'.

 Who can buy a grave?

-Anyone can purchase the exclusive rights to a grave space.
-The fee is doubled for those not living in Eden District, unless the grave space is bought to be used for an upcoming funeral of an *Eden Resident.
+Anyone can buy the exclusive rights to a grave space.
+We double the fee for those not living in Eden District, unless the grave space is for an upcoming funeral of an *Eden Resident.

-*Eden Resident - Individual who had lived in the Eden District within their last 12 months.
-Please be aware, official checks can be made to confirm this.
+*Eden Resident - An individual who lived in the Eden District within their last 12 months.
+Please be aware, we can make official checks to confirm this.

 When can burials take place?

-See interment hours information for days and times interments can take place.
+See the 'interment hours' information for days and times interments can take place.

 What types of graves are available?

-After a burial, the grave is made level and grassed turf laid back over.
-The grassed area will continue to be maintained by Grounds Staff.
+After levelling the grave after burial, it is then grass turfed.
+Grounds Staff maintain the grassed area.
 Grave spaces in these areas are available for up to three full burials at Penrith Cemetery.
-At Appleby Cemetery some double depth graves are available in one area and only single depth graves are available at Alston, Nenthead and Garrigill cemeteries.
+At Appleby Cemetery, some double depth graves are available in one area and only single depth graves are available at Alston, Nenthead and Garrigill cemeteries.

 There are woodland burial graves available at Penrith Cemetery and Alston Cemetery.
-The graves are single depth only and permanent memorials are not permitted on the graves.
-For more information please see woodland burial area.
+The graves are single depth only.
+Permanent memorials are not permitted on the graves.

-Half grave spaces are available at all of our cemeteries.
-Up to four caskets of cremated remains can be interred in a half grave space.
-The exclusive rights to these graves and place a memorial on them.
+Half grave spaces are available at all our cemeteries.
+You can inter up to four caskets of cremated remains in a half grave space.
+You may buy the exclusive rights to these graves and place a memorial on them.
 You may bury or scatter cremated remains in an existing family grave for which you have bought the exclusive rights.

 What is the difference between unpurchased and purchased graves?

-An unpurchased grave, sometimes known as a rotation, public or common grave, is where the right to burial has not been purchased and we have total control of the grave.
-We decide who will be buried in the grave and this may not be members of the same family.
+An unpurchased grave, sometimes known as a rotation, public, or common grave, is where the right to burial is not purchased.
+We have total control of the grave.
+We decide who we bury in the grave.
+This may not be members of the same family.

-At present a purchased grave is where the exclusive rights to the grave are granted for a period of 50 years.
-Grave rights purchased before April 2000 were purchased for 100 years.
+At present a purchased grave has exclusive rights to the grave for a period of 50 years.
+Grave rights bought before April 2000 were for 100 years.

-Only the legal owner of the exclusive rights can be buried in the grave and give permission for other burials.
-Memorials are allowed on this type of grave, but this must be authorised by the legal grave owner and also comply with our Cemetery Regulations.
+Only the legal owner of the exclusive rights of the grave can give permission for other burials.
+We do allow memorials on this type of grave, but the legal grave owner must authorise this and follow our Cemetery Regulations.

 How much will it cost?

-See Cemetery Fees and Charges information for costs of purchasing full and half space and old public grave.
+See the Cemetery Fees and Charges information for costs of purchasing full and half space and old public graves.

-What tributes can be placed on the grave?
+What tributes can I place on the grave?

 If you would like to add a floral tribute to a grave you are welcome to do so.
-Floral tributes presented at the grave at the time of burial will be removed by cemetery staff for disposal after two weekends have elapsed since the burial.
-Other floral tributes may be placed on the grave and maintained by those visiting the grave.
+Cemetery staff will remove floral tributes presented at the grave at the time of burial after three weekends have elapsed since the burial.
+Those visiting the grave may place floral tributes and maintain the grave.

-Shrubs, plants, bulbs and trees may only be planted in the immediate surrounds of the memorial space, at the head of the grave.
-These items may be pruned or removed by us if they are not maintained and kept within the footprint of the headstone base.
+You may only plant shrubs, plants, bulbs and trees in the immediate surrounds of the memorial space, at the head of the grave.
+We may prune or remove these if they are not maintained and kept within the footprint of the headstone base.

-Christmas wreaths placed on graves will be removed by cemetery staff starting the second week of February.
+Cemetery staff will remove Christmas wreaths placed on graves starting the second week of February.

 See Cemetery Regulations for information on floral tributes and wreaths.